ShonenTheoryShonenTheory

 Direct Answers

-What is an object based power system in anime?
+What is an object or artifact-based power system in anime?

 How do energy and life force power systems work?

-What is a hybrid power system in anime and manga?
+What is a hybrid power system in manga and anime?

-Hybrid power systems combine elements from multiple different power systems within the same fictional world.
-They are actually the most common type of power system used in popular stories.
+Hybrid power systems combine elements from multiple distinct frameworks or use several separate systems within the same world.
+They are the most common type of power system and create diverse, strategic combat scenarios.

-The right power system does not just make your story better, it makes your audience obsessed.
-After reading hundreds of manga and watching a lifetime of anime, here are the ten best power systems you can use in your story.
+The right power system does not just make your story better.
+It makes your audience obsessed.

 This power system allows characters to gain their abilities through interactions with special objects.
 These objects can be natural, man-made, or supernatural.

-However, eating a devil fruit permanently removes the user's ability to swim, a critical weakness in a world full of oceans.
+Luffy's Gum-Gum Fruit allows him to stretch his body like rubber, but eating a Devil Fruit permanently removes the user's ability to swim.
+This is a critical weakness in a world full of oceans.

 In Death Note, Light Yagami gains a supernatural notebook dropped by the Shinigami Ryuk.
 This notebook allows him to kill anyone whose name he writes, provided he knows their face.